moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/roles/index.md

 For this guide, we’ll focus on creating a Data Consumer Role, assuming the data-dev Role already exists in the AMS Group.

-### Step 3: Navigate to the Roles Section in Bifrost
+### Step 3: Navigate to the Roles section in Bifrost

 1. You navigate to the Roles tab in Bifrost.